FMR STEREO CONVERSION PRICES

 Q. Will my radio look the same after conversion?

 A. In the dash, the radio will look 100% original.
-The ONLY change, the digital HD Radio or DAB option requires an LED indicator for status --
+One slight change, if you have the digital HDRadio or DAB option we install an LED indicator

 Q. Can you return the old components?